malomalo/activerecord-filter/README.md

-# ActiveRecord::filter
+# ActiveRecord::Filter

-`ActiveRecord::filter` provides and easy way to accept user input and filter a query by the input.
+`ActiveRecord::Filter` provides and easy way to accept user input and filter a query by the input.

 Installtion
 -----------